 Long Term Care Ombudsman Program

-Individuals residing in nursing homes, assisted living facilities (22kb pdf), basic care homes, or hospital swing bed, transitional and sub-acute settings may have concerns about their care.
+Individuals residing in nursing homes, assisted living facilities, basic care homes, or hospital swing bed, transitional and sub-acute settings may have concerns about their care.
 This program is intended to help resolve concerns.

 The State Long Term Care Ombudsman Program: